 The FDA approves a revolutionary brain cancer therapy, called adoptive immunotherapy, developed by Drs.
 G. Morris Granger and Sudhir Gupta.

-Dr. Walter Henry succeeds Dr. Weinstein as dean and begins to launch the idea of developing a research campus for the medical school.
+Dr. Walter Henry succeeds Dr. Quilligan as dean and begins to launch the idea of developing a research campus for the medical school.